 Key strategic themes include:

-- •: favor architectures and data schemas that enable plug-and-play interoperability with multiple vendors and tools, reducing vendor lock-in and facilitating future migrations.
+- Favor architectures and data schemas that enable plug-and-play interoperability with multiple vendors and tools, reducing vendor lock-in and facilitating future migrations.
+See Architecting multi-agent systems for cross-departmental enterprise automation.

 In practice, modernization is best approached as an architectural and organizational effort, not merely a technology upgrade.
 The most durable outcomes come from explicit decision rights, guardrails for autonomy, and continuous auditing of both technical performance and governance compliance.
 By aligning technical patterns with rigorous risk management and a clear path for scale, enterprises can realize the practical benefits of autonomous security swarms while maintaining control over safety, privacy, and regulatory obligations.